 - Molecular Detection’s Detect Ready MRSA (Opens in a new window) diagnostic test to identify MRSA carriers was been cleared by the EU.

-Hospital ICUs have also found some success in the way they identify patients with the infection and clean them, according to a study published in the New England Journal of Medicine.
+Hospital ICUs have also found some success (Opens in a new window)in the way they identify patients with the infection and clean them, according to a study published in the New England Journal of Medicine (Opens in a new window).